Denperidge/html5-boilerplate/README.md

 - Removed 404.html

   As I'm not building into a specific host, the 404 will be handled on a case-by-case basis.

+- Added own Google Analytics ID

+  It'd not make a lot of sense to keep filling the ID in every time I create a new page.
+If it has to be different later on (on specific pages etc.) I can always change it.